"We have an expression in the West that 'Whiskey is for drinking and water is for fighting over,'" said Chairman Paul Gosar.

 The current regulatory process for constructing new surface water storage is a bureaucratic maze that requires numerous permits and approvals from a multitude of different federal, state and local agencies.
 Conflicting requirements continue to cause unnecessary delays, kill jobs and result in us failing to capture precious water supplies.
 Ranchers, agricultural and municipal water providers, and other stakeholders need a clear process without the bureaucracy.

-Further, attempted water grabs by federal agencies during the Obama Administration were atrocious.
+Further, attempted water grabs by federal agencies during the previous Administration were atrocious.
 From the Waters of the United States (WOTUS) rule, to the Ground Water Service Directive, or even the ski area water rights permitting conditions, the previous Administration attempted an all-out assault to take control of precious water resources that have traditionally been managed by states or private ownership.
 Members of the Western Caucus put forth a number of efforts to reject these overreaches as well as protect our vital water supplies.

-H.R.
-1654, the Water Supply Permitting Coordination Act
+The Water Supply Permitting Coordination Act

 H.R.
 1654 creates a one-stop permitting process for new water storage projects.This legislation will reduce conflicting permit mandates and allow critical water infrastructure projects to move forward in a timely manner.
 The bill also allows nonfederal public entities to contribute funds in order to help expedite permit applications for new projects.
 This important bill builds on the good work of previous generations, gets bureaucracy out of the way, and provides a clear process for pursuing important water infrastructure projects.
-The House of Representatives voted to pass H.R.
-1654, the Water Supply Permitting Coordination Act, sponsored by Western Caucus MemberTom McClintock, by a bipartisan vote of 233-180.
+The House of Representatives voted to pass the Water Supply Permitting Coordination Act, sponsored by Western Caucus Member Tom McClintock, by a bipartisan vote of 233-180.
 To read more click HERE